 BIRTH CONTROL RESTRICTIONS

 Taking dronedarone may involve risks to a pregnant woman, an embryo, or fetus (unborn baby), including an increased risk of birth defects.
-Therefore, if you are pregnant or planning to become pregnant you cannot participate in this study.
+Therefore, if you are pregnant or planning to become pregnant, or breast feeding you cannot participate in this study.

-In order to reduce the risk of pregnancy, males should use an effective method of birth control while you are participating in this study and for 7 days after the last dose of study drug.
-The study doctor or study staff will discuss this with you.

 If you become pregnant while you are participating in this study, tell your study doctor or study staff immediately.
 The study drug will be stopped.
 Follow-up of the pregnancy will be requested until the outcome has been determined.